How to thrive during the holidays

 Maybe spending time with family.
 Bringing together people with different values and political views, where deep unprocessed emotions creep up.
 Many complex emotions can come up during the holidays.
 Loneliness, anxiety, feelings of depression.
 It can be a tough time for many.

 All that is the aggravating and confusing truth of this capitalist society.
-Those “priorities” all collide together around the holidays, or around any big event or milestone.
-It’s stressful.
+Those โprioritiesโ all collide together around the holidays, or around any big event or milestone.
+Itโs stressful.
 And none of that results in a perfect holiday or event.
 The idea that perfect exists is all based on external validation.
-When we know, the true magic of the holidays comes from inside ourselves.
+When we know, the magic of the holidays doesn't come from any of that!
+The true magic of the holidays comes from inside ourselves.
 Yes, that sounds like a cheesy holiday movie!
-But it’s true.
-It’s the same magic that makes every day of every year special.
+But itโs true.
+Itโs the same magic that makes every day of every year special.
 The world inside you.
 Your thoughts, your emotions and nervous system.
 Your mindset.
-That’s what makes life magical.
+Your ability to connect with yourself and others.
+Thatโs what makes life magical.

 The most important thing for me is that I spend time with my loved ones.
 That we play and we laugh and we connect.
 And that we have time to rest.
-I don’t mind if there’s no gift giving or big, fancy meal.
-So what matters most to YOU?
+I donโt mind if thereโs no gift giving or big, fancy meal.
+What matters most to YOU?
 Keep that in your mind and in your heart as you read on for helpful holiday thriving strategies!

 How to thrive during the holidays